JuniYadi/juniyadi.id/src/contents/posts/2018-11-30-informasi-server-cms-blog-juni-yadi.md

 draft: false
 category: server
 tags:
-  - server
+  - server: "Discusses server specifications and setup."
-  - konfigurasi
+  - konfigurasi: "Covers website configuration details."
-  - cms
+  - cms: "Explains the CMS used for the blog."
-  - wordpress
+  - wordpress: "Focuses on WordPress as the chosen CMS."
 cover: "/assets/images/uploads/2018/11/server.jpg"
 author: "yadi"
 ---